By Ezekiel Kimosop

 Allow me to qualify this further.
 When I speak of fundamental truths, I am referring to the core doctrines of the Bible that concern our faith in Christ.
 I will highlight a few for context sake.

-The Bible teaches that we are born in sin by reason of Adam's disobedience and that God's condemnation stood upon all men until God provided a savior for us in Christ Jesus.
+The Bible teaches that we are born in sin by reason of Adam's disobedience and that God's condemnation stood upon all men until God provided a savior for us in Christ Jesus (Romans 5:12-19).

-We believe that the death of Jesus Christ satisfied God's divine wrath against our sin (Romans 3:23, 6:23).
-Scripture teaches that whoever believes in Jesus will be forgiven his sin and reconciled to God.
-His name will be written in the Lamb's Book of Life (John 1:12, 29, 3:16; 1 Peter 1:19)
+We believe that the atoning death of Jesus Christ at Calvary satisfied God's divine wrath against our sin for everyone who believes in Him (Romans 3:23, 6:23).
+Scripture further teaches that whoever believe in Jesus Christ will be forgiven their sin and reconciled to God.
+Their names will be written in the Lamb's Book of Life (John 1:12, 29, 3:16; 1 Peter 1:19)

-Whoever rejects the message of the cross will stand condemned.
-We believe that Christ's atonement was final and effective and that salvation can be found in no one else but by Him (John 14:6; cf. Romans 5:12; 1 Corinthians 15:22).
+Whoever rejects the message of the cross stands condemned until and unless they turn to Christ.
+We believe that Christ's atonement was final and that salvation can be found in no other except Him (John 14:6; cf. Romans 5:12; 1 Corinthians 15:22).

 We believe that Jesus is coming soon to take His Church and to judge the wicked and destroy His enemies once and for all.

-Now these statements, among others, form the core Biblical truths that every true follower of Christ must subscribe to without any doubt.
+Now these statements, among others, are part of the core Biblical truths that every true follower of Jesus Christ must subscribe to.

 CHRISTIAN LIBERTY

-Away from the day of worship, there are other issues that divide Christians along their traditional practices.
-Some liberal churches permit their faithful to take alcoholic beverages while others consider drinking as morally untennable.
-Others have a choice for dress codes or even the manner in which to worship including permitted music.
+Away from the day of worship, there are other issues that divide Christians along their traditions, doctrines, and practices.
+Some liberal churches permit their faithful to take alcoholic beverages while others consider the consumption of alcohol as morally untenable.
+Still others subscribe to dress codes, worship styles or prescribe permitted music catalogues.

 Now turning to our passage of Romans 14:1-13, we discover that Paul was addressing the management of Christian liberties.
 The Bible exhorts us to be mindful of one another's convictions on matters that are not otherwise fundamental to the faith.
 This passage identifies conflicting cultural preference on foods (Romans 14:1-4) and worship days (Romans 14:5-6) as examples of the sources of contention.
-These were notable areas of contention separating Jews and Gentiles.
+These were notable areas of contention that separated Jews from Gentiles (Acts 15:1-29).

 The Bible says that each of us shall give an account before God.
 We should therefore allow for Christian liberty on the non essential matters while standing firm on our convictions touching on the fundamental truths of the Faith as revealed in Scripture.